California Love: Sweet Moments in Ferndale

 Locals strolled in and out of Poppa Joe’s while we ate.
 Each time they did, the waitress or the woman who slung hash with love in her spatula addressed them by name.
 It did my heart good to be in a place that felt like a “real” piece of America; a place that hasn’t been sanitized for my protection.
 There was something that seemed long-lost and pure in that place.
 Something you pray can withstand the crush of “progress” and just keep on keepin’ on.

 After lunch, I stood on the curb next to my bike while Kenny was down the block.
 An older gentleman in a yellow pickup truck pulled up and parked in front of my bike.
 He got out of the truck, walked towards me smiling and asked where I was traveling from.
 From that opener – the next 10 minutes was like a song that summed up our lives as much as possible in that short amount of time.

-He was a World War II veteran who moved around during the war but never lived anywhere other than that very town of Ferndale as a civillian.
-He told me about his children, asked about New York, and told me a little bit about what he did during the war.
-He asked where we were headed and agreed that taking Mattole Road would be a great choice.
+He was a World War II veteran who moved around during the war but never lived anywhere other than that very town of Ferndale as a civilian.
+He told me about his children, asked about New York, and told me a bit about what he did during the war.
+He asked where we were heading and agreed that taking Mattole Road would be a great choice.

 Have you ever felt blessed to have met someone?

 - Here It Is!
 The Greatest Road Sign In The World

 - Hello, San Francisco - So Good To See You Again